 It goes without saying that I am obsessed with making balls, energy bites, fat balls; whatever you want to call them.
 I make them a few times a week and eat about 5 a day.
-I've stopped by packaged snacks for numerous reasons and will never STOP making these!
+I've stopped buying packaged snacks for numerous reasons and will never STOP making these!
 I tend to make the same ones each week out of laziness but every once and a while I will switch up the base and add in a few extra things to change up the flavor.

 This week; for the base I used brazil nuts and hazelnuts.
 For spices I used turmeric, cinnamon, vanilla, and sea salt.
 Added my usual go to's of maca powder, raw cacao, hemp seeds, and ground flaxseeds.
 Then added in some almond butter, coconut butter, and unsweetened shredded coconut flakes.
 They came out so good.
 The texture was perfect; they were fudge like this time because I added less wet ingredients and left them more on the crunchy side.
 They also had a hint mix between an almond joy and a nutella flavor because of the hazelnut combo mixed with the shredded coconut, the raw cacao, the almond butter, and the coconut butter.